 While it may be impossible to create a calculator that is both simple and all encompassing.
 With many simple HVAC calculators already available, I choose to emphasize accuracy and customization over simplicity.

 In order to display all the necessary data, these calculators are best viewed on a laptop or desktop computer; sorry, but they are not mobile-friendly without zooming in and panning around.

-If you should find that a calculator has an error (and have an extra moment), would you mind helping me fix it by sending me a description of the issue, and maybe a screenshot?
-I will never use your email address for any purpose other than a possible “thank you”!
+If you should find that a calculator has an error (and have a moment), would you mind helping me fix it by sending me a description of the issue, or just a screenshot?
+I will never use your email address for any purpose other than a “thank you”!

 Ever wondered if a systems Line Set contributed to the demise of its compressor?
 For residential and light commercial split systems up to 7.5 tons, this tool calculates the minimum and maximum acceptable pre-fabricated Line Set tubing sizes that will accommodate correct velocities without excessive pressure drop.
 Calculations assure proper oil return without the use of vapor line oil traps which reduce capacity and efficiency.
 Credit and thanks goes to Bruce Porter P.E.
 He provided me the Engineered Factors critical to performing the line size calculations.